-The Monticello Wine Trail currently consists of over 30 member wineries located within the Monticello American Viticultural Area (AVA), which was the first established AVA in Virginia.
+The Monticello Wine Trail currently consists of 35 member wineries located within the Monticello American Viticultural Area (AVA), which was the first established AVA in Virginia.

 The mission of the MWT is to support our members and promote quality grapes and wine produced in the Monticello AVA.
 To be eligible for membership, a winery must hold a farm winery license, maintain a vineyard and winery within the Monticello AVA with the primary production produced and sold onsite, have a physical retail space with regular hours, and meet approval from the MWT Board of Directors.

 The boundaries of the AVA were inspired by the historical significance of Thomas Jefferson’s vision for American wine and the location of his mountaintop home, Monticello.
 At Monticello, Jefferson dreamed of surrounding vineyards that would produce high quality wine that could rival the best Old World wines.

 To help realize his dream, Jefferson enlisted the help of Filippo Mazzei who tirelessly researched the terroir and planted thousands of vines on land around Monticello and neighboring farms.
 Their progress was brought to a halt with the beginning of the American Revolution.